 This is done by carrying out tasks like writing content that targets particular keywords, making sure every page has a header 1 tag, checking buttons navigate to the correct page and so on.

 Search engine optimization is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.- Moz

 By making improvements you can improve the visibility of your website within search engine results pages (SERPs).
 These are the results you see on Google, Bing, Yahoo! and similar.

 2. On-Page SEO

-On-page SEO is the term used to describe and group together the SEO activities that are carried out onthe site, to help improve web page rankings in search engines.
+Digital marketers use the term on-page SEO to describe and group together the SEO activities that happen onthe site, to help improve web page rankings in search engines.

 Tasks such as optimising on-page copy by ensuring it targets keywords, writing metadata, improving the speed of your website and creating a robust internal linking profile, amongst others.

 Digital marketers use the term off-page SEO to describe and group together SEO activities that take place outside of your website.
 One of the main activities is link building as mentioned further down.

 Off-page SEO is highly important because it can help to rank better in SERPs.
 The site will increase traffic with it being accessible in more places and this surge in traffic will tell search engines that your site is useful to visitors.